Case Study: Generative AI Chatbots

 Leadership Contribution

-• Team: Led development sprints, established code review for prompt templates and retrieval logic.
+• Team: Led development sprints, established code review for prompt templates, and coordinated UAT across US and Canada.